MLe678/training-demo/README.md

 Demo project for uploading training videos and files.
-Built using Typescrtipt, React, Tailwind, and MySQL.
+Built using Typescrtipt, React, Next, Tailwind, and MySQL.

 Features: